ehalmkro/ehalmkro/README.md

 ### Hi there 👋

 I'm Esa, an aspiring software developer with a M.A. in Education.
-I'm currently studying programming at [Hive Helsinki](http://www.hive.fi).
-I am a proud generalist with broad interests, my main one being combining **education** and **technology** to provide opportunities to everyone.
-On my free time I swim and make music.
+I'm currently doing my internship and studying programming at [Hive Helsinki](http://www.hive.fi), a 42 school in Finland.
+I am a proud generalist with a broad scope of interests, my main one being combining **education** and **technology** to provide opportunities to everyone.
+On my free time I read, swim and make music.

 ### 🔭 I'm currently working on
-[Matcha](https://github.com/iljaSL/matcha), a full-stack one-page dating application.
+[Hypertube](https://github.com/DianaMukaliyeva/hypertube), a full-stack torrent video streaming web-app.

 Stack:
-- React/ Redux
+- React / Redux
-- nodeJS/ ExpressJS
+- NodeJS / ExpressJS
-- MySQL
+- PostgreSQL

 ### 🌱 I'm currently learning
-Full stack web development by taking the University of Helsinki's [Full Stack Open course](https://fullstackopen.com/en)
+- Full stack web development by taking the University of Helsinki's [Full Stack Open course](https://fullstackopen.com/en)
+- Python, Flask

 ### 📫 Contact me on
 [LinkedIn](https://www.linkedin.com/in/esahalmkrona/)